Touchless lattes and self-service kiosks: office break rooms go virus-proof

 GoodFirms, a Washington, D.C.-based research firm, said this month its international survey of 168 businesses showed nearly a third of workers had already returned and nearly 60% wanted to do so, but more than half remained concerned about their safety.

-A makeover of office catering was important for addressing such concerns, says Alicia LeBeouf, marketing and retail strategy executive at food service company Canteen, which counts FedEx FDX.N, Pinterest PINS.N, Target TGT.N and UPS UPS.N among its clients.
+A makeover of office catering was important for addressing such concerns, says Alicia LeBeouf, marketing and retail strategy executive at food service company Canteen, which counts FedEx, Pinterest, Target and UPS among its clients.

-Buffets and chefs preparing meals on demand are replaced by grab-and-go food stations at Verizon VZ.N and UnitedHealth Group Inc UNH.N; contactless coffee machines get rolled out at Microsoft Corp MSFT.O; fridges get pedal-operated doors at Mohawk Industries MHK.N and individually wrapped plastic utensils replace cutlery.
+Buffets and chefs preparing meals on demand are replaced by grab-and-go food stations at Verizon and UnitedHealth Group Inc; contactless coffee machines get rolled out at Microsoft Corp; fridges get pedal-operated doors at Mohawk Industries and individually wrapped plastic utensils replace cutlery.

-At a FedEx facility Canteen has replaced all card payment terminals at its grab-and-go stations with Canteen’s “Connect & Pay” app, which also shows which items are available and their nutritional information.
+At several FedEx facilities, Canteen has replaced card payment terminals at its grab-and-go stations with Canteen’s “Connect & Pay” app, which allows consumers to scan and pay with their mobile device, and access nutritional informational on products.

 The layout also needs to change, says Tom Vecchione, workplace strategist at New York architecture firm Vocon.
 The company is knocking down doors and removing screens for its clients to create more spacious common areas that make social distancing easier while replacing chairs with stools